JasonKessler/scattertext/README.md

 lets these scorers with metadata, but also allows you to integrate once-per-document counts.

 Fixed `produce_projection_explorer` such that it can work with a predefined set of term embeddings.
-This can allow, for example, the easy exploration of one hot-encoded term embeddings using selected dimensions of PCA.
-See `demo_bow_pca.py` for an example.
+This can allow, for example, the easy exploration of one hot-encoded term embeddings in addition to arbitrary lower-dimensional embeddings.

+Added `add_metadata` to `TermDocMatrix` in order to inject meta data after a TermDocMatrix object has been created.

+Made sure tooltip never started above the top of the web page.

 ## Style Guide
 The name of this project is Scattertext.
 "Scattertext" is written as a single word and should be capitalized.
-When used in Python, the package `scattertext` should be defined to the name `st`.
+When used in Python, the package `scattertext` should be defined to the name `st`, i.e., `import scattertext as st`.

 ## Overview